Wills & Trusts

 • Appoint an executor

-If you die without a will, the court will divide your property according to Texas descent and distribution laws (i.e. rules of intestate succession).
+If you die without a will, the court will divide your property according to Texas descent and distribution laws (i.e., rules of intestate succession).
 If, instead, you would like to decide for yourself who receives what upon your death, you will most likely need a will.
+Turn to a skilled will attorney at our firm for sound advice based on your situation.

 A trust is another way to transfer your estate.
-But rather than creating a document that outlines your final wishes, a trust establishes a fiduciary relationship between three parties:
+Rather than creating a document that outlines your final wishes, a trust establishes a fiduciary relationship between three parties:

 This relationship authorizes the trustee to manage your estate for the benefit of one or more beneficiaries.
 Your estate plan may include more than one trust.